vsbuffalo/dotfiles/README.md

 `dotfiles/prezto/runcoms/`.
 See `install_prezto.zsh` for more info -- this is
 adopted from the pretzo readme.

+If you need to update Pretzo:

+    cd $ZPREZTODIR
+    git pull
+    git submodule update --init --recursive

 ## Sane Jupyter Notebook Diffs

 From Erick Matsen: https://gist.github.com/matsen/37521f504a14aede644d